Is There A Link Between Creativity And Mental Illness?

 via – orig13.deviantart.net

 Poets and artists have levels of unusual experiences that are higher than controls, and as high as schizophrenia patients.
 It is not clear whether healthy creatives have a milder loading on schizotypal traits than people who suffer serious psychopathology, or whether they have an equal loading, but other mediating characteristics.
-Most of the existing research by the scientists have concentrated on artistic creativity.
+Most of the existing research by scientists has concentrated on artistic creativity.
 And the position of other creative domains is not yet clear.
 Different domains of creativity require different cognitive profiles.
 Researchers associate poetry and art with divergent thinking.
 Schizophrenia, Affective Disorder, and Mathematics are associated with convergent thinking and autism.

-Neurotic thinking:
+Neurotic thinking

 The liking for dramatic imaginings might help creative people imagine solutions most people wouldn’t.